 For outsourcing agencies, it’s not uncommon to hire people specifically for new projects when they lack some specialists.

-Instead of bringing a well-functioning squad that has worked together for several years, they staff new teams with recently hired engineers with different prior experiences, approaches, and understanding of what work ethic is.
+Instead of bringing a well-functioning squad that has worked together for several years, they staff new teams with recently hired engineers with different prior experiences, approaches, and understanding of what work ethics is.
 There are no guarantees that such a newborn team will work efficiently, even short term.
 As a result, the development process may become quite unorganized and will require additional management overhead, or a separate team lead role who would spend most of their time coordinating work, instead of focusing on technical problems and actual engineering.